Model selection applied to reconstructions of the Dark Energy: Theory and datasets

 To compute the $\chi^2$ for each data sample, we have

-where $d_{m}$ and $d_{\rm obs}$ are our model predictions and the observables respectively; $C_{\rm data}$ is the covariance matrix associated to the data.
-Because observations are independent from each other, so the joint $\chi^2$ can be calculated as
+where $d_{m}$ and $d_{\rm obs}$ are our model predictions and the observables respectively; $C_{\rm data}$ is the covariance matrix associated to each of the datasets.
+Since observations of each dataset are independent from each other, the joint $\chi^2$ can be calculated as